drsm79/oscal-view/docs/terms.md

   "additionalProperties": false
 }
 ```
-- **System Information**: Contains details about all information types that are stored, processed, or transmitted by the system, such as privacy information, and those defined in NIST SP 800-60.
+- <a id='ssp-system_information'>**System Information**</a>: Contains details about all information types that are stored, processed, or transmitted by the system, such as privacy information, and those defined in NIST SP 800-60.
 ```json
 {
   "title": "System Information",